What your codebase looks like to the next LLM training run

 Semantic Erosion Runs Deeper Than Bad Code

-Semantic erosion is what happens when the shared language of a codebase stops meaning anything precise.
-Variable names that were generated.
-Function names that describe what, not why.
-Comments that restate the code instead of explaining the decision.
-Over time, the codebase loses its internal vocabulary.
-Nobody knows what processItem actually processes.
+When the shared language of a codebase stops conveying anything precise, semantic erosion occurs.
+Automatically generated variable names, function names that describe what but not why, and comments that merely restate the code instead of explaining the decision all contribute to it.
+Over time, the codebase loses its internal vocabulary, and nobody knows what processItem actually processes.

 The engineers who will matter in three years are the ones who used AI as a tool, not a replacement for thinking.
 Who kept the muscle.
 Who can still read a system and tell you where it will fail before it does.